LIPS-scheme/lips/REFERENCE.md

 ```
 (make-tags expression)

-Function that return list structure of code with better syntax then raw LIPS
+Returns a list structure of code with better syntax then raw LIPS
 ```

 ## make-u16vector
 ```
 (make-u16vector k fill)

-Allocate new usigned 16-bit integer vector of length k, with optional initial values.
+Allocate new unsigned 16-bit integer vector (C unsigned short) of length k, with optional initial values.
 ```

 ## make-u32vector
 ```
 (make-u32vector k fill)

-Allocate new usigned 32-bit integer vector of length k, with optional initial values.
+Allocate new unsigned 32-bit integer vector (C int) of length k, with optional initial values.
 ```

 ## make-u8vector
 ```
 (make-u8vector k fill)

-Allocate new usigned 8-bit integer vector of length k, with optional initial values.
+Allocate new unsigned 8-bit integer vector (C unsigned char) of length k, with optional initial values.
 ```

 ## make-vector
 ```
 (make-vector n [fill])

-Create new vector with n empty elements.
+Creates a new vector with n empty elements.
 If fill is specified it will set
 all elements of the vector to that value.
 ```